akerdi/akerdi/README.md

 - 📫 How to reach me: tianxiaoxin001@gmail.com

-- ⚡ Fun fact: I like girls, I want to buy my second wife
+- ⚡ Fun fact: I like girls, I want to buy my second wife(if I become rich), But I like my littleshuai best.